-It is my great pleasure to welcome you all here to University College Dublin for the start of the 2008-2009 MSc Course in Meteorology.
-This is the fifth year in which this university course, devoted exclusively to meteorology, is being presented.
-The first four years have been very successful.
-There were nine full-time students for the first year, eight for the second, ten for the third and seven for the fourth.
-This year, there are eight students.
+It is my great pleasure to welcome you all here to University College Dublin for the start of the 2009-2010 MSc Course in Meteorology.
+This is the sixth year in which this university course, devoted exclusively to meteorology, is being presented.
+The first five years have been very successful.
+There were nine full-time students for the first year, eight for the second, ten for the third, seven for the fourth and eight for the fifth.
+This year, there are no fewer than twelve students in the programme.
 I am delighted to tell you that almost all students to date have been successful in completing the course.

 Meteorology, the study of the atmosphere, has been an active area of science for hundreds of years.
 But interest in meteorology has never been keener than it is today.
 The primary reason for this is the threat of significant changes in the Earth's climate.
 Some learned people have described this as the greatest threat facing humanity today.
-The IPCC Fourth Assessment Report issued last year has clearly identified human activities as a cause of climate change, and great challenges face us in tackling this issue.
+The IPCC Fourth Assessment Report issued in 2007 has clearly identified human activities as a cause of climate change, and great challenges face us in tackling this issue.

 The weather has an impact on almost all areas of our lives.
 Some people are interested in the weather conditions for their occupations, others with how much sunshine they will have for their holidays, and others still have more serious preoccupations about whether they will have a home tomorrow.
-You are all aware of the serious problems associated with flooding in Ireland, and with Hurricanes Gustav, Hanna and Ike during the past week.
+You are all aware of the problems associated with flooding in Ireland over the past three Summers: 2009 was the wettest Summer on record at Valentia Observatory.
 Weather is a serious business.
 So, it is vital for us to understand the dynamics of the atmosphere and ocean in order to anticipate extreme events and to prevent catastrophic changes in the climate.
 This Masters Course is an important step in the development of atmospheric science in Ireland.